Three reasons why it’s important to benchmark what you pay your staff

 3 June 2021 at 5:35 pm

-Salary benchmarking can be critical to the success of your organisation.
-We share some reasons why.
+With the launch of the 2022 Pro Bono Salary Survey Report, we revisit some of the reasons salary benchmarking can be critical to the success of your organisation.

 In today’s tough and competitive job market, it’s important for all organisations, including not for profits, to utilise every strategy they can to remain ahead of the game and attract the best talent.

 A process that matches internal job descriptions to external jobs with similar responsibilities to identify the market rate for each position, salary benchmarking is useful for both organisations and employees.